NatasaMiric/the-petrovaradin-catacombs/README.md

 * As a visiting user, I would like to gain some information about fortress.
 * As a visiting user, I would like to find out when and where are guiding tours taking place.
-* As a visiting user, I wopuld like to be able to book a tour.
+* As a visiting user, I would like to be able to book a tour.
 * As a visiting user, I would like to be able to make a contact for business enquires.
-* As a visiting user, I would like to receive confirmation that my message was sent successfully.
+* As a visiting user, I would like to receive confirmation that my form was sent successfully.

 ## Design
 ### Colour Scheme